 This post may contain affiliate links.

-Focus on counting and language with these 5 Green Speckled Frogs printable puppets.
-Perfect for preschoolers!
+Preschoolers will focus on counting and literacy with these adorable 5 Green Speckled Frogs printable puppets.
+This activity is perfect for your spring lesson plans!

-Counting rhymes are a great way to engage toddlers and preschoolers in learning without the drudgery of worksheets.
-When you add puppets and props to the rhymes, kids can engage in multiple ways.
+Nursery rhymes are a great way to engage toddlers and preschoolers in learning without the drudgery of worksheets.
+This counting rhyme is the perfect addition to your frog activities for preschoolers.

-To begin your lesson, print out the frog puppet templates.
+To begin this nursery rhyme lesson, print out the frog puppet templates.
 There is a black and white version for kids who like to color and a color version for those who don’t.

 If you’d like, you can create a “log” for your five green frogs to sit on.
 Cut a toilet paper tube in half lengthwise and tape them together.
 Use a brown marker to add bark lines.